dirigeants/klasa/guides/Included Pieces/IncludedCommands.md

 ## Admin / disable

-Temporarly global disable any piece except for extendables. (reverts to the in file settings upon reboot.)
+Temporarily global disable any piece except for extendables. (reverts to the in file settings upon reboot.)

 **Source:**